kmolina20/DjangoFileUpload/README.md

+# DjangoFileUploadInterfaz
-# DjangoFileUploadInterfaz to upload a LCA file to the proect, save it and consume the API
+To upload a LCA file to the project, save it and consume the API